-On February 9, 2021, the Company completed its initial public offering (IPO) with total net proceeds of USD 176.9 million.
+On February 9, 2021, the Group completed its initial public offering (IPO) with total net proceeds of \$176.9 million after deducting underwriters' discount but including transaction costs.

 Based on the existing operating plan, anticipated working capital requirements and available capital sources, the Company believes that it can execute on strategy and realize liquidity planning and it is able to finance its activities for at least twenty-four months following the date of these consolidated financial statements.